 “If I’m a repair technician and I could have a fast 3-D printer in my vehicle, I could 3-D-print a repair part on-demand after I figure out what’s broken.
 I don’t have to go to a warehouse and take it out of inventory.”

-They then identified 3 major factors that lead to its slow speed.
-The factors are: how fast a printer can move its printhead, how much force a printhead can apply to a material to push it through the nozzle, and how quickly the printhead can transfer heat to melt a material and make it flow.
+They then identified 3 major factors that led to its slow speed.
+The factors are how fast a printer can move its printhead, how much force a printhead can apply to a material to push it through the nozzle, and how quickly the printhead can transfer heat to melt a material and make it flow.

-Most of the desktop 3D printers have a plastic fed via a nozzle and a “pinch-wheel” mechanism.
+Most desktop 3D printers have a plastic fed via a nozzle and a “pinch-wheel” mechanism.
 This works well at relatively slow speeds.
-If more force applied to speed up the process, the wheels would lose their grip on the material.
+If more force is applied to speed up the process, the wheels would lose their grip on the material.

-Scientists decided to use screw mechanism instead of pinch wheel and fed a textured plastic filament on it.
-When the screw is turned, it gripped onto the filament’s textured surface and was able to feed the filament through the nozzle at higher forces and speeds.
+Scientists used a screw mechanism instead of a pinch wheel and fed a textured plastic filament on it.
+When the screw is turned, it gripped onto the filament’s textured surface and fed it through the nozzle at higher forces and speeds.

-Along these lines, the whole printhead could move sufficiently quick to stay aware of the expelling plastic’s quicker encourages.
+Along these lines, the whole printhead could move sufficiently quickly to stay aware of the expelling of plastic’s quicker encourages.

 Hart said, “We designed the printhead to have high force, high heating capacity, and the ability to be moved quickly by the printer, faster than existing desktop printers are able to.
 All three factors enable the printer to be up to 10 times faster than the commercial printers that we benchmarked.”

 The researchers printed several complex parts with their new 3-D printer.
 The printer took hardly 5 to 10 minutes for each part.